redhat-appstudio/infra-deployments/README.md

 Open the Argo CD Web UI to see the status of your deployments.
 You can use the route from the previous step and login using your OpenShift credentials (using the 'Login with OpenShift' button), or login to the OpenShift Console and navigate to Argo CD using the OpenShift Gitops menu in the Applications pulldown.
    ![OpenShift Gitops menu with Cluster Argo CD menu option](documentation/images/argo-cd-login.png?raw=true "OpenShift Gitops menu")

-If your deployment was successful, you should see several applications running, such as "all-components", "has", and so on.
+If your deployment was successful, you should see several applications running, such as "all-components", "application-service", and so on.

 ### Optional: CodeReady Containers Post-Bootstrap Configuration